Maps of Iceland

 These smaller towns tend to have limited numbers of grocery stores, hotels, and restaurants compared to Reykjavik.
 However, you should be able to find the basic amenities you're looking for.
 Researching your destination before traveling is a good idea to ensure you have enough food and supplies for your stay.

-A Driving Tour of Iceland's Towns and Cities
+Driving Map of Iceland's Towns and Cities

 The route can be done in seven days, but you'll definitely want more time than this to explore all the sights and attractions you'll pass along the way.
 The route starts and ends at Reykjavik and passes through towns such as Vik, Selfoss, Hofn, Egilsstadir, Husavik, and Isafjordur.
 You can learn more about some of these towns below.